anttikissa/xstream/README.md

 From these two properties we can derive a multitude of applications.

-But first, let's see the API:
+Let's take a look at the API:

 	var stream = require('stream');
 	console.log(stream) // -> [object Function]

 So the main API andpoint is a function.
 The simplest way to invoke it is to call it with no arguments, which creates a stream.

 	var s = stream();